aarhusstadsarkiv/stadsarkiv-client/example-config-demo/docs/README.md

     stadsarkiv-client

-Run dev server:

-    stadsarkiv-client server-dev

-With some config dir `example-config-aarhus`:
+Run dev server with a config dir `example-config-aarhus`:

     stadsarkiv-client server-dev -c example-config-aarhus

+In order to perform api-calls you will need a valid `API_KEY` which you can get from aarhus stadsarkiv.

+E.g. create a folder like `local` and add a `.env` file with the following content:

+    API_KEY=your-api-key

+Then you can run the server with the following command:

+    stadsarkiv-client server-dev -c local

 ### Fix code